A Global Network

 Kelly Galaski – Director of Global Programs

 Kelly loves working for an exciting, ever-changing, fulfilling organization, that is changing people’s lives, including her own.
 Working at Planeterra has afforded her many opportunities that she would never have imagined.
-Kelly is responsible for the development and implementation of our community projects in the Americas and Europe, and also focuses on sustainability strategies for Planeterra.
+Kelly is responsible for the development and implementation of our community projects globally, and also focuses on sustainability strategies for Planeterra.
 She has been in the tourism sector since 1998, graduating with a Masters, which focused on community tourism planning in Costa Rica.
 This experience set the foundation for her to understand the dynamics of community tourism planning.
 She loves to travel (surprise, surprise!) … but when she’s not wearing her backpack, you can find her flying down the Canadian Rockies on her snowboard!

 Panot Pakongsup – Field Manager (Asia)